 Why the Rate Moves

 The Indian silver rate is set by three big forces.
-The international silver price, quoted in dollars per ounce, is the biggest driver, and it has fallen hard in 2026, dropping from a January record near $121 to around $58 as the dollar strengthened and the Iran war eased.
-When global silver falls, Indian rates follow.
+The international silver price, quoted in dollars per ounce, is the biggest driver, and it has been soft as a firm dollar and high rates weighed on precious metals.
+When global silver eases, Indian rates follow.

 The second force is the rupee.
-Since India imports most of its silver, a weaker rupee makes silver more expensive in rupee terms even if the dollar price is flat, cushioning the local rate when global prices fall.
+Since India imports most of its silver, a weaker rupee makes silver more expensive in rupee terms even if the dollar price is flat, cushioning the local rate when global prices fall, as it has with the rupee at a record low near 96.2.

 The third is silver's dual role.
 Silver is both a precious metal and an industrial one, used heavily in solar panels and electronics, so factory demand and the green-energy build-out influence its price alongside investment demand.
 That industrial link makes silver more volatile than gold.